Rothschild family: Modern businesses, investments, and philanthropy

-The Rothschild Group
+Rothschild & Co

 Since 2003, a group of Rothschild banks have been controlled by Rothschild Continuation Holdings, a Swiss-registered holding company (under the chairmanship of Baron David René de Rothschild).
 Rothschild Continuation Holdings is in turn controlled by Concordia BV, a Dutch-registered master holding company.
 Concordia BV is managed by Paris Orléans S.A., a French-registered holding company.
 Paris Orléans S.A. is ultimately controlled by Rothschild Concordia SAS, a Rothschild's family holding company.

 Rothschild & Cie Banque controls Rothschild banking businesses in France and continental Europe, while Rothschilds Continuation Holdings AG controls a number of Rothschild banks elsewhere, including N M Rothschild & Sons in London.
 Twenty per cent of Rothschild Continuation Holdings AG was sold in 2005 to Jardine Strategic, which is a subsidiary of Jardine, Matheson & Co. of Hong Kong.
 In November 2008, Rabobank Group, the leading investment and private bank in the Netherlands, acquired 7.5% of Rothschild Continuation Holdings AG, and Rabobank and Rothschild entered into a co-operation agreement in the fields of mergers and acquisitions (M&A) advisory and equity capital markets advisory in the food and agribusiness sectors.
 It was believed that the move was intended to help Rothschild Continuation Holdings AG gain access to a wider capital pool, enlarging its presence in East Asian markets.

 Paris Orléans S.A. is a financial holding company listed on Euronext Paris and controlled by the French and English branches of the Rothschild family.
 Paris Orléans is the flagship of the Rothschild banking group and controls the Rothschild Group's banking activities including N M Rothschild & Sons and Rothschild & Cie Banque.
 It has over 2,000 employees.
 Directors of the company include Eric de Rothschild, Robert de Rothschild and Count Philippe de Nicolay.
 N M Rothschild & Sons, an English investment bank, does most of its business as an advisor for mergers and acquisitions.
 In 2004, the investment bank withdrew from the gold market, a commodity the Rothschild bankers had traded in for two centuries.
 In 2006, it ranked second in UK M&A with deals totalling $104.9 billion.
 In 2006, the bank recorded a pre-tax annual profit of £83.2 million with assets of £5.5 billion.